Tricia Choi

 Tricia's activation is rooted in the belief that our best future draws from pre-conquest wisdom, where movement, ritual, and gathering are central to how we connect, heal, and grow.
 Street dance, born from marginalized communities as a physical response to exclusion, transforms rhythm and raw presence into personal and shared power.
 Through a grounded, intentional experience — weaving lineage, somatic practices, and collective celebration — attendees are invited to co-create culture rather than simply consume it, feeling firsthand what it means to be part of something larger than themselves.
 By widening the circle to include non-dancers, Tricia offers everyone direct access to the connection and medicine that dance has always carried.

-July X, 2026 • time-time
+July 7-9 2026 • 6:30-7:30pm

 Tricia’s Picks